Angular Geometry of Atomic Multipole Transitions

 \section{Calculation of the Rabi Frequency}

 In the experimental context, the ``strength'' of a transition moment can be described by its Einstein $A$ coefficient.
-For a two-level system, the Einstein $A$ coefficient is related simply to the spontaneous emission lifetime $\tau$ via $A = 1/\tau$, where the probability that an atom in the excited state at $t=0$ remains in the excited state at time $t>0$ is $\ee^{-t/\tau}$.
+For a two-level system, the Einstein $A$ coefficient is related simply to the spontaneous emission lifetime $\tau$ via $A = 1/\tau$, where the probability that an atom in field-free space prepared in the excited state at $t=0$ remains in the excited state at time $t>0$ is $\ee^{-t/\tau}$.

 The Einstein $A$ coefficient is convenient to use as a proxy for the strength of a transition because it is often straightforward to measure, has the same dimensions no matter the nature (magnetic vs.\ electric) or rank (dipole, quandrupole, octupole, etc.) of the transition moment(s) involved, conveniently contains all of the most-difficult-to-calculate atomic properties, and describes the energy scale associated with the phenomenon of saturation.
 As detailed in Appendix \ref{app:Spon}, the Hamiltonian (\ref{eq:HEK}) can be used to derive the general expression for the Einstein $A$ coefficient of an electric $2^K$-pole transition: